-Scottish and Irish Kilt Pins - Made in the UK!
+Scottish, Irish & Welsh Kilt Pins - Made in the UK!

-With over 20 styles, including many exclusive designs, and with literally thousands in stock, we have the best selection of Scottish, Irish and Welsh kilt pins in the USA!
-That includes most Scottish Clan Crests, many Irish family names, special selections for firefighters, law enforcement and Masons as well as elegant Celtic knot designs and traditional symbols.
+We are happy to offer a wide variety of kilt pins for sale -- from very simple, like our antler kilt pin, to very ornate like our knotwork dress kilt pin.
+That includes most Scottish Clan Crests, many Irish family names, special selections for firefighters, law enforcement and Masons as well as elegant knotwork designs and traditional Celtic symbols.

 How and why do you Wear a Kilt Pin?

 The Kilt Pin is worn in the lower right corner of the kilt’s front apron.
 Typically, the pin is positioned so that its top is about 6” up from the bottom hem of the kilt and about 2” in from the right edge of the front apron (where the fringe is).
 It is only affixed to the front apron - just the top layer.
 A modern kilt pin is not there to keep your kilt down.